NebulousLabs/Sia/Standard.md

 will be invalidated.
 Storage proofs can by any reorg, where standard transactions can only be invalidated by a doublespend (which requires a signature from the double spender).

+This also means that transaction pools will track multiple conflicting storage proofs.
+If there are two competing reorgs, it is in the best interest of the network to keep storage proofs for each reorg, because each proof will only be valid on one reorg.

 --------------------------
 -- Arbitrary Data Usage --